The Neutral Machine: How Credit Rating Agencies Govern Without Governing

 These are the same agencies that assigned top-tier ratings to mortgage-linked products that helped precipitate the 2008 financial crisis.
 The failure was not simply an isolated error.
 It exposed a predictable tension in a business model where the rated entities paid for the rating — an incentive structure that can distort judgement even when everyone involved believes they are acting professionally.
 This is a critique of incentive design, not an accusation of individual bad faith.

-Yes, reforms followed 2008: more oversight, more disclosure, more procedural compliance.
-But the core incentives — issuer-pay dynamics, reputational dependence on the same capital networks, and the entrenched embedding of ratings into financial plumbing — were not eliminated.
+The aftermath is where the office shows itself.
+Reforms followed: more oversight, more disclosure, more procedural compliance.
+The core incentives — issuer-pay dynamics, reputational dependence on the same capital networks, the entrenched embedding of ratings into financial plumbing — were not eliminated.
 The system did not become neutral.
 It became more bureaucratically defensible.

 There is another pattern worth naming: pro-cyclicality.
 Agencies often downgrade during crises — exactly when a country most needs affordable borrowing — which can deepen the crisis and turn “risk assessment” into risk amplification.